How to Budget for Renovation Ahead of Tariffs

 Step-by-step guide to budgeting for renovation in a tariff-driven market

-1. Define the scope of your project with precision
+1. Define your project scope in detail

 3. Build a strategic contingency buffer into your budget